FAQ

 # Can I use automatic updates?

 It is extremely recommended to disable automatic updates (even downloading) when using OCLP, as Apple has recently changed the way automatic updates work.
+Updates are now getting staged during the download process and are already modifying the system volume, which can lead to broken system out of nowhere since the operating system gets into a liminal state between two versions.
 You can still manually initiate an update when you're ready to do so.
-For a related "System version mismatch" error while root patching, refer to System version mismatch error when root patching (opens new window) for troubleshooting.

 # Disabling updates